tuna/fishroom/README.md

 ```
 This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU Affero General Public License as published
+it under the terms of the GNU General Public License as published by
-by the Free Software Foundation, either version 3 of the License, or
+the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.
 ```